AusSRC/SoFiAX/README.md

   ```

   ```
-  [Database]
-  hostname=wallaby-01.aussrc.org
-  name=sofiadb
-  username=
-  password=

-  [Sofia]
-  execute=0
-  path=/<path>/sofia
-  processes=2
+  [SoFiAX]
+  db_hostname=wallaby.aussrc.org
+  db_name=sofiadb
+  db_username=
+  db_password=

+  sofia_execute=0
+  sofia_path=/<path>/sofia
+  sofia_processes=2

+  run_name = Test
+  spatial_extent = 5, 5
+  spectral_extent = 5, 5
+  flux = 5
+  uncertainty_sigma = 5
   ```

-  * execute [0..1]: If 0 then dont execute Sofia just parse the output if it already exists.
-If 1 then execute Sofia, deleting all the output data first.
+  * sofia_execute [0..1]: If 0 then dont execute SoFiA, just parse the output if it already exists.
+If 1 then execute SoFiA.
-  * path: file path to the SoFiA-2 executable.
+  * sofa_path: file path to the SoFiA-2 executable.
-  * processes [0..N]: Number of Sofia processes to run in parallel, driven by how many Sofia paramaeter files that are given to a SofiAX instance.
+  * sofia_processes [0..N]: number of SoFiA processes to run in parallel, driven by how many SoFiA parameter files that are given to a SoFiAX instance.
+  * run_name: unique run name.
+  * spatial_extent [int min (%), int max (%)]: sanity threshold for spatial extents.
+  * spectral_extent [int min (%), int max (%)]: sanity threshold for spectral extents.
+  * flux [int (%)]: sanity threshold for flux.
+  * uncertainty_sigma [int]: multiply uncertainty by a value (5 default).

+Each run must be a given a unique name which all instances and detections will be grouped under in the database.
+Each run must specify the configuration file (as above) and one or more SoFiA-2 parameter file(s).
+The spacial and spectral extents and flux are used as the sanity thresholds (specified as a %) which are used when a source matches another in the database.
+If a known source is found to be withing the threshold the source is either replaced with the existing source or ignored based on a random 'roll of the dice'.
+If the conflicting source is not within the specified thresholds it is marked as 'not resolved' and must tbe resolved manually within the web portal.

 Create a SoFiA-2 param file with a minimum:
 * input.data
 * input.region
 * output.directory
 * output.filename

-### Run SofiAX (standalone.py):
+### Run SofiAX (sofiax.py):

  ```
-usage: standalone.py [-h] --name NAME --spatial_extent SPATIAL [SPATIAL ...]
-                     --spectral_extent SPECTRAL [SPECTRAL ...] --flux FLUX -c CONF -p PARAM [PARAM ...]
+usage: standalone.py [-h] -c CONF -p PARAM [PARAM ...]

 Sofia standalone execution.

 optional arguments:
-  -h, --help            show this help message and exit --name NAME           unique run name --spatial_extent SPATIAL [SPATIAL ...]
+  -h, --help            show this help message and exit -c CONF, --conf CONF  configuration file
-                        sanity threshold for spatial extents (min % max %) --spectral_extent SPECTRAL [SPECTRAL ...]
-                        sanity threshold for spectral extents (min % max %) --flux FLUX           sanity threshold for flux (%) -c CONF, --conf CONF  configuration file
   -p PARAM [PARAM ...], --param PARAM [PARAM ...]
                         sofia parameter file
   ```

-Each run must be a given a unique name (NAME) which all instances and detections will be grouped under in the web portal.
-Each run must as specify the configuration file (as above) and one or more SofiA-2 paramater file(s).
-The spacial and spectral extents and flux are used as the sanity thresholds (specified as a %) which are used when a source matches another in the database.
-If a known source is found to be withing the threshold the source is either replaced with the existing source or ignored based on a random 'roll of the dice'.
-If the conflicting source is not within the specified thresholds it is marked as 'not resolved' and must tbe resolved manually within the web portal.

 ### Example:

-Run SoFiA with test.par within a 5% santity extent of for all sources.
+Run SoFiA with test.par
 ```
-python standalone.py --name test --spatial_extent 5 5 --spectral_extent 5 5 --flux 5 -c config.ini -p test.par
+python sofiax.py -c config.ini -p test.par
 ```

 ### Slurm example: